Optimizing financial processes at Ampleon

 Preparing for expected IPO

-One of the motivations for the optimization is the possible IPO of Ampleon.
+One of the motivations for optimizing financial processes at Ampleon, is the possible IPO of Ampleon.
 Harm: “We want to be able to consolidate more efficiently and reliably, especially given the possible IPO.
 In the context of investor relations, you need to have your reporting process in order.”

 “We want to be able to provide our internal stakeholders with information faster and ensure it is reliable information, which will mainly constitute trust,” says Robin Whelan, Reporting Manager at Ampleon.
 “Once listed, we will face more and tighter deadlines and external information requirements.
 Then we must be able to produce ad hoc analysis faster.”